Rise to Success: Career Highlights of Alex Rodriguez

 January 11, 2014: Suspension Upheld

-2014: Sale of Mercedes-Benz Dealership
+2014: Mercedes-Benz Dealership Sold

 In 2014, Alex Rodriguez sold a Mercedes-Benz dealership in League City, Texas, to Group 1 Automotive.

-2014: Suspension Upheld and Role Change Announced
+2014: Suspension Upheld and Role Change

-2015: Performance and Statistics in 2015 Season
+2015: 2015 Season Performance

-From August 1 through the end of the 2015 season, Rodriguez played in 56 games, batting .191 with a .678 OPS, nine home runs, and 59 strikeouts.
-Despite this, he finished the year with 33 home runs, 86 RBI, and a .252 batting average, leading the Yankees in several offensive categories.
-Rodriguez also reached 30+ home runs for the 15th time in his career, tying with Aaron for the most 30-home-run seasons in history.
+During the 2015 season, from August 1 until the end, Alex Rodriguez appeared in 56 games, batting .191 with nine home runs and 59 strikeouts.
+He finished the season with 33 home runs, 86 RBI, and a .252 batting average, leading the Yankees in several offensive categories.
+He also tied an all-time record of reaching 30+ home runs for the 15th time in his career, tying with Aaron.

-2015: Returns to New York Yankees
+2015: Return to the New York Yankees

-April 17, 2016: Rodriguez Makes 12,000th Career Plate Appearance
+April 17, 2016: 12,000 Career Plate Appearances

 On April 17, 2016, Alex Rodriguez became the 19th player in MLB history to reach 12,000 career plate appearances.

-August 12, 2016: Final Game in Professional Baseball
+August 12, 2016: Final game in professional baseball

 On August 12, 2016, Alex Rodriguez played his final game in professional baseball.